ErnestoHkirk/ErnestoHKirk/README.md

 ### About 👋
 - 1.5 total years of professional work experience ★ ✮
-- Currently a software developer with a focus on .NET, AngularJS, SQL, Java Spring, JavaBeans, JSP w/ JPA & Hibernate.
+- Currently working as software developer in industry with a focus on .NET, AngularJS, SQL, Java Spring, JavaBeans, JSP w/ JPA & Hibernate.
 - Created & supported a chrome extension, 'Amazon Prime Video - Rotten Tomatoes Overlay', which surpassed 3,500+ monthly active users while active.
 - Hands-on experience in full stack web development, designing responsive front-end user interfaces and scalable back-end solutions.
 - Graduated with a Bachelor's in Computer Science from California State University, Fullerton January 2022.